nibra/local-setup/README.md

 3. Run `20-prepare-host.sh` to configure the network settings according to your settings in the `.env` file.
-The script installs a local Certification Authority (CA) in your system trust store as well as in the Firefox and/or Chrome/Chromium trust store and creates certificates for your domain, its subdomains and localhost (including 127.0.0.1 and :::1).

 After completing these steps, start the environment with